Springboard+

 You do not have to pay any course fees or charges if you are unemployed.

 If you take up a Springboard+ course, you can keep your existing social welfare payment if you continue to fulfil the conditions for the payment.
-If you have started a course and lose your qualifying social welfare payment you can continue on your course.
+If you have started a course and lose your qualifying social welfare payment, you can continue on your course.

 If you are getting a jobseeker’s payment and participating on a part-time Springboard+ course, you will continue to get your jobseeker’s payment under the Part-Time Education Option (PTEO).
-If you are on a full-time course you may have the option to transfer to a Back to Education Allowance (BTEA).

 If you take up a job while on a course, Springboard+ will fund the fees for the full academic year.
-If your course extends into another academic year(s) the amount of fees payable will be a matter for your college to decide.

 Employed people